-Primary compensation decisions for each year, including base salary adjustments, the determination of target annual cash incentive opportunities and the determination of long-term equity incentive awards, are generally made by the Compensation Committee during the first quarter of the current year or the last quarter of the previous year.
-Decisions in 2022 were made a little later in the year than normal as uncertainty from inflation, currencies, supply chain, COVID-19, and the war in Ukraine crept over our business ecosystem.
-The Compensation Committee works with management to set all non-CEO executive compensation, and also recommends to our Board of Directors the base salary, annual cash incentive target and equity for our Chief Executive Officer.
+Primary compensation decisions for each year, including base salary adjustments, the determination of target annual cash incentive opportunities and long-term equity incentive awards, are generally made by the Compensation Committee during the first quarter of the current year or the last quarter of the previous year.
+Decisions in 2023 were made in the first quarter of 2023.
+The Compensation Committee works with management to set all non-CEO executive compensation, and also recommends to our Board of Directors the base salary, annual cash incentive target and equity incentive awards for our Chief Executive Officer.
 The Board considers such recommendations in setting the Chief Executive Officer's compensation.